FusionCache/docs/docs/index.md

 # Overview

-FusionCache is an object cache for storing, searching and retrieving JSON data.
+FusionCache is a cache for storing, searching and retrieving JSON data.
 There are two modes:

-Fusion is designed to prioritise read query performance.
-The engine is developed in C++ and is fully asynchronous to maximise CPU resources.

 **KeyValue**

-- Data is handled as key values, similar to Redis or Memcached.
+- Data is handled as key values, similar to Redis or Memcached
-- Queries and responses are use a WebSocket interface.
+- Queries and responses are use a WebSocket interface

 <br/>

 **Objects**

-- Data is handled as JSON objects and relationships between objects are tracked.
+- Data is handled as JSON objects and relationships between objects are tracked
-- Queries and responses are handled by REST and WebSocket interfaces, with a dedicated WebSocket interface for bulk data.
+- Queries and responses are handled by REST and WebSocket interfaces, with a dedicated WebSocket interface for bulk data

 <br/>